digitalpalidictionary/digitalpalidictionary.github.io/src/install_win.md

 ## In Brief

-1. download the latest version of DPD from [Github](https://github.com/https://github.com/digitalpalidictionary/dpd-db/releases/latest)
+1. download the latest version of [DPD](https://github.com/digitalpalidictionary/dpd-db/releases/latest).
+Look for `dpd-goldendict.zip`

-2. install the latest version of [GoldenDict NG](https://github.com/xiaoyifang/goldendict-ng/releases/download/v24.05.05-LiXia.ecd1138c/6.7.0-GoldenDict-ng-Installer.exe)
+2. download and install the latest version of [GoldenDict NG](https://github.com/xiaoyifang/goldendict-ng/releases/latest).
+Look for `Windows-installer.exe`

 3. in settings, direct GoldenDict to the DPD folder.

 Here is a [video to help you with Windows installation](https://www.youtube.com/watch?v=KZ4CecdVL0k) courtesy of the [Learn Pali Channel on Youtube](https://www.youtube.com/channel/UC73nNRzMzvweRb52ArFG3Gg).